By using this site, you agree to the Privacy Policy and Terms of Use.

 Young Ukrainians have been helping rebuild places destroyed during the Russian invasion.
 This photo essay from EPA shows a group of young people working in Ivanivka, a village in southern Ukraine that was under Russian occupation for months.

-A young volunteer from the ‘Repair Together’ initiative cleans rubble from a house that was destroyed during the Russian invasion, at Ivanivka village, Chernihiv region on 30 July 2022 (issued 04 August 2022).
-EPA/ROMAN PILIPEYA young volunteer from the ‘Repair Together’ initiative cleans rubble from a house that was destroyed during the Russian invasion, at Ivanivka village, Chernihiv region on 30 July 2022.
-Photograph: Roman Pilipey/EPA
+A young volunteer from the ‘Repair Together’ initiative cleans rubble from a house that was destroyed during the Russian invasion, at Ivanivka village, Chernihiv region on 30 July 2022.
+Photograph: Roman Pilipey/EPAAround 200 people work at weekends to repair war-damaged buildings and restore places that were under Russian occupation.

-Serhiy (R), together with young volunteers from the ‘Repair Together’ initiative, and his parents who lived in this house clean the rubble from their home that was destroyed during the Russian invasion, at Ivanivka village, Chernihiv region.
-EPA/ROMAN PILIPEYSerhiy (right), together with young volunteers from the ‘Repair Together’ initiative, and his parents who lived in this house clean the rubble from their home that was destroyed during the Russian invasion, at Ivanivka village, Chernihiv region.
-Photograph: Roman Pilipey/EPA
+Serhiy (right), together with young volunteers from the ‘Repair Together’ initiative, and his parents who lived in this house clean the rubble from their home that was destroyed during the Russian invasion, at Ivanivka village, Chernihiv region.
+Photograph: Roman Pilipey/EPAMost of the volunteers are young Ukrainians from Kyiv, but some come from other parts of the country or abroad.

 Ukraine reports explosions in occupied Donetsk